Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 The suggestion was met with widespread condemnation as inappropriate for the moment.
 “People are fleeing war in Europe, the like we haven’t seen in generations, in search of swift sanctuary,” wrote opposition Labour Party lawmaker Yvette Cooper.

-Polls suggest that Britain’s Conservative government is out of step with the public opinion, with the majority saying that they’d support resettlement efforts for refugees.
+Polls suggest Britain’s Conservative government is out of step with the public opinion, with the majority saying they’d support resettlement efforts for refugees.
 That was also the sense in south London on Sunday night, where Londoners turned up to a Polish community center to donate thousands of bags filled with clothes, medicines, diapers, sleeping bags — you name it — for fleeing Ukrainians.

 “They are very vulnerable citizens.
 It would be ideal to see the U.K. open its doors,” said Dia Day, 19, a student who was lifting boxes of bedding into a van, destined for Ukrainian refugees in Poland.